KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

     Make sure the "Life Cycle State" under "Mount targets" in EFS is "Available" and NOT "Creating" before attaching a new instance for efs-access and creating following PVCs.

-    Clean the network files from old cluster before new cluster from within the efs-access instance (instructions below) and before creating following PVCs (if using existing efs).
-If not cleaned, it will create a new directory called "efs-*-pvc-" adding to the storage costs)
+    **Clean the network files from old cluster before new cluster from within the efs-access instance (instructions below) and before creating following PVCs (if using existing efs).
+If not cleaned, it will create a new directory called "efs-*-pvc-" adding to the storage costs).**

     `cd efs/ → sudo rm -r efs-*`